JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 is about `315` μs, which still 160x faster.

 !!! info
+  ### Internal profiler
+    `CUDA.jl` offers a simple profiler which showing how much time has been spent in CPU and in GPU.
+This profiler is easy to use, as it is shipped with `CUDA.jl` and can be immediately used, but the provided informations are less detailed in comparison to NVIDIA's profiles shown below.

+    The profiler can be called as
+    ```julia
+    CUDA.@profile CUDA.@sync juliaset_pixel.(cuis, cujs, n);
+    ```

+!!! info
-	### Profiler
+	### External profilers
-    Cuda offers a two sampling profilers: NVIDIA Nsight Systems and  NVIDIA Nsight Compute.
+    Cuda offers a two profilers: NVIDIA Nsight Systems and  NVIDIA Nsight Compute.
 The first is good to optimize the overall execution of your application, observing when the kernel is launched, delays in kernel launch, utilization of CPU and GPU, etc. The second is good for optimizing the single kernel.
 Profilers are not shipped with `CUDA.jl` and you need to download them from NVidia's resources for developers [here](https://developer.nvidia.com/) after you create an account for free.

-    To use the profiler, we need to launch julia within the profiler as for example `/opt/nvidia/nsight-systems/2021.5.1/bin/nsys launch --trace=cuda,nvtx /opt/julia-1.8.5/bin/julia --color=yes`. and then, we can profile the code using the usual `@profile` macro this time sourced from `CUDA` as
+    To use the profiler, we need to launch julia within the profiler as for example `/opt/nvidia/nsight-systems/2021.5.1/bin/nsys launch --trace=cuda,nvtx /opt/julia-1.10.0-rc3/bin/julia --color=yes`. and then, we can profile the code using the usual `@profile` macro this time sourced from `CUDA` as
     ```julia
     CUDA.@profile external=true CUDA.@sync juliaset_pixel.(cuis, cujs, n);